 The story is a pretty juvenile one (though luckily there are no kids in it) about the capture and breaking of a fine wild black stallion, Outlaw, and you just wish he could have been left to run wild.
+I always hope the horse will escape, but he rarely does.
+Joel would return to the theme in his last Western, Mustang Country.

 All the local ranchers want the horse, to improve their stock.
 There’s Del Rockwell (McCrea), called Rock by his young partner Ti (Race Gentry).